Ch. 1 | Some Basic Concepts of Chemistry0/14

 What holds you upright?
 A ceramic skeleton.
 Calcium phosphate crystals threaded through collagen fibres — the same composite engineering that modern aerospace materials are still trying to match.

 Polymers on the outside.
 Optical sensors in the middle.
 Ceramic underneath.
-You are a chemical machine — built, run, and maintained entirely by chemistry.
+You are a chemical machine — built, run, and maintained by chemistry.

 Look at the next ten things you touch today.
 Most of them are chemistry doing its work: